dglttr/MAE148FinalProject/README.md

 The mechanical design of SonicCar focused on creating custom components to support the functionality of the vehicle.
 These components were designed, prototyped, and fabricated to ensure flexibility, durability, and compatibility with the onboard systems.
 Key mechanical elements include:

 - **Platform:**
-  - Designed and laser-cut a **custom platform** mounted on top of the car’s base to hold critical components such as the Jetson Nano, camera, LiDAR, and GPS.
+  - Designed and laser-cut a **custom platform** mounted on top of the car’s base to hold critical components such as the Jetson Nano, camera, Li-DAR, and GPS.
   - The platform uses **multiple parallel slots** to allow flexibility in the positioning and installation of components.
   - It also has four pins that connect it to the car body.
 They are simple, sturdy and very flexible (for example, we simply adjusted the length and reprinted the feet when we needed to raise the platform).
 <div align="center">